JoshuaPerras/UGAHacks9/README.md

 Put your middle finger down to draw with your index finger.

-You can change the size of the brush and the eraser in the handDrawn source code at the top.
+You can change the size of the brush and the eraser in the HandDrawn source code at the top.